juliesimon/decidim/README.md

 Optionally, you can log in as: user@example.org | decidim123456

-Also, if you want to verify yourself against the default authorization handler use a document number ended with "X".

 ### Browse Admin Interface

 After you create a development app (`bundle exec rake decidim_application`):